 Co-ops typically earn $8,000-$10,000 per work term and pay no tuition for the 12-hour audit-credit co-op course.

-You can find more information about the Undergrad Co-op Education Program by viewing the Co-op Program Student Handbook, the Co-op Program Employer Handbook, or the Georgia Tech Division of Professional Practice Frequently Asked Questions.
+You can find more information about the Undergrad Co-op Education Program by viewing the Co-op Program Student Handbook, the Co-op Program Employer Handbook, or the Georgia Tech Center for Career Discovery and Development Frequently Asked Questions.